 As the preschool class grew, so did the vision of the school’s founders.
 In 2010, we became The New Century School and expanded to serve kindergarten and elementary school students.
 We also moved to our current location in Fell’s Point, where we occupy the former Mother Seton Academy and St. Stanislaus church buildings on South Ann Street.

 Today, our preschool program still follows the Montessori method.
 Our elementary classrooms are not strictly Montessori based but are “Montessori inspired.”
 Our elementary students are strong critical thinkers who care about learning.
-Many have been with us since the earliest days.

 We love the hands-on learning and the Montessori approach that keeps our children actively engaged.
 The emphasis on language and culture has fostered a broad world view even at a very young age.Meredith & Steve M.

 - TNCS’s First-Ever Middle School Valentine’s Day Social!

 - TNCS Celebrates Lunar New Year and the Lantern Festival!

 - Honoring a Visionary: TNCS Celebrates MLK, Jr. Day with Service … And Books!